arcanis/graphql-typescript-integration/README.md

 ## Limitations

-- You can't use fragments.
+- ~~You can't use fragments.
 I don't use them at the moment, so I haven't looked into them.
 However, given that queries are properly typed, you'll know when you're passing incomplete data around, which will let you add the missing fields to your queries.
-Not exactly like fragments, but still a decent workaround.
+Not exactly like fragments, but still a decent workaround.~~

+  - You can now use fragments, as long as they're in the same file as the operations that use them.
+Note that this limitation is temporary, it's just that I haven't needed to use cross-files fragment so far.

 - You must use the `const query = gql(...);` syntax (not the typical tagged template ``const query = gql`...`;`` one).
 This is because TypeScript isn't currently smart enough to forward tagged template parameters as their literal types (https://github.com/microsoft/TypeScript/issues/29432).